open5e/open5e/source/monsters/tome-of-beasts/S/sluagh-swarm.rst

 Constitution saving throw or be unable to regain hit points.
 An affected creature repeats the saving throw at the end of its turns, ending the effect on itself with a successful save.
-The effect can also be ended with a greater restoration spell or comparable magic.
+The effect can also be ended with a :ref:`srd:greater-restoration` spell or comparable magic.